buiquanghuy23103/Quiz/README.md

 ## What is Finniz?

-Finniz is a free trivia game developed for Android phones.
-This application not only exercises your wit on a variety of topics about Finland.
+Finniz is a free trivia game that exercises your wit on a variety of topics about Finland.

+The application was completely written in Kotlin, using Dagger for dependency injection, RxJava for asynchronous programming, and Firebase as the backend server.

 ## App’s Feature:
 * User friendly interface